Columbia Lions football: Fordham

-The Columbia Lions and the Fordham Rams, the two biggest Division I programs in New York City (Wagner also has a D-I football team) had met 24 times between 1890 and 2015.
-They dedicated the Liberty Cup after the attacks of Sept.
-11, 2001.
+The Columbia Lions and the Fordham Rams, the two largest Division I programs in New York City, met 24 times between 1890 and 2015.
+After the attacks of Sept.
+11, 2001, the universities dedicated the Liberty Cup.
 Columbia discontinued the series in 2015.
 The series was tied 12–12.

 Georgetown

-The Columbia Lions and the Georgetown Hoyas have met 9 times.
-The cup was established in 2015 and is named after Lou Little, who coached at both schools.
-Columbia is 6-3 against Georgetown and 4-3 since the inception of the Lou Little Cup.
+The Columbia Lions and the Georgetown Hoyas have met 12 times.
+Since 2015, the teams have competed for the Lou Little Cup, named for the Hall of Fame coach who coached at both schools.
+Columbia leads the series 8-4 and the trophy series 5-4.

 Notable players and coaches

 Pro Football Hall of Famer Sid Luckman played his college ball at Columbia, graduating in 1938.
 Luckman is also in the College Football Hall of Fame.
 Other Lions to have success in the NFL include offensive lineman George Starke, the Washington Redskins' "Head Hog," during the 1970s and 1980s, quarterback John Witkowski in the 1980s, and defensive lineman Marcellus Wiley in the 1990s.
 One famous Lion that had limited success on the field but more success in life was writer Jack Kerouac left school and went on the road after one injury-marred season as running back at Columbia.
 Another Lions back who became legendary for his accomplishments off the gridiron was baseball great Lou Gehrig, who was a two-sport star at Columbia.